apache/openwhisk-debugger/README.md

 You will now be in the `wsdk` REPL.
 Issue `help` to see the list of available commands.

-Note: the first time you launch `wskdb`, you will experience a 60-90 second delay, as the debugger finishes up the installation.
+Note: the first time you launch `wskdb`, you will experience a ~60 second delay, as the debugger finishes up the installation.
 This includes pulling in the package dependencies supported by OpenWhisk.
 These dependencies will allow you to debug actions that require one or more of the NodeJS [packages supported by OpenWhisk](https://dev-console.stage1.ng.bluemix.net/docs/openwhisk/openwhisk_reference.html#openwhisk_ref_javascript).
+If you have already initialized the debugger, you can always choose to reinitialize it via `wskdb --reset`; this will reinstall the dependencies.

 ## Prerequisites

 If you wish to debug NodeJS actions, you must currently have a version of NodeJS installed on your local machine that is compatible with the actions you wish to debug.
 Also note that `wskdb` currently does not attempt to employ `nvm` in order to leverage a runtime that matches the action being debugged.

 If you wish to debug Swift actions, you must have `swiftc` and `lldb` installed.
 On MacOS, for example, you can acquire these by installing [XCode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).

+If you wish to debug Python actions, you must have installed a version of Python compatible with 2.7.12.
+The Python modules that OpenWhisk includes will not be installed locally.
+If you wish to set things up for debugging Python actions that depend on one or more of these modules, issue `wskdb --python` for your initial invocation.
+You can add Python support at any time by issuing `wskdb --reset --python`.
+You needn't pass the `--python` flag every time, this is merely a one-time setup issue.

 ## Invoking an action
 The syntax here is almost identical to that of the `wsk` CLI.